Who is Birdi?

 I left home when I was 9.

-I was not rebellious.
+✓ I was not rebellious.
 I was betrayed, hurt, and searching for better.
 I trusted my inner Self.

 I was not a problem.
 I knew better than what I was expected to accept.
 I lived this truth in the best ways I knew how at the time.

 I was not safe.
 It was worth the known and unknown risks for me to take my chances.
 I stand by my path even now.
-I learned how to create a safe village, including within me.
+I learned how to create a safe village, including within myself.

-So, who do you trust?
+So, who do you trust when you are hurting?

 Where is home?